 Tantric sexuality is like Tantric swimming, Tantric taking out the garbage, or Tantric tying our shoelaces.
 Any aspect of life becomes Tantric when we bring our full attention, our full presence, and we actively look for the Divine in every moment.

 There is something special about sex, though.
+(You might also find this one principle of Tantric sex very uplifting and helpful.)

 We each have an inner man and an inner woman, and these inner beings represent all these opposing pairs.
 When our inner man and inner woman merge in an inner sexual union, this represents the merging and integrating of all these opposing pairs.

-When we practice Tantric love making with another person, one partner represents the Divine Masculine, and the other represents the Divine Feminine.
+When we practice Tantric lovemaking with another person, one partner represents the Divine Masculine, and the other represents the Divine Feminine.
 When we come together in sexual union with another person, we are representing the inner union of our inner man and inner woman.
 Sexual union with another person represents the inner integration of all the things that appear to be opposed to one another.

 For this reason, sexual union (either actual sex or a symbolic representation of sex) has been an important part of Tantric rituals.
 The shivalingam, still widely worshipped in temples throughout India and South-East Asia, is a representation of this Divine sexual union of opposites.